niklashigi/refined-prime-video/README.md

 <img align="right" title="The different modes of this feature" src="https://user-images.githubusercontent.com/29176678/58661188-8af84380-8327-11e9-82e8-c8f6f89c54e4.png">

 Accidentally scrolling too far down and catching a glimpse of a spoiler sucks.
 Refined Prime Video allows you to hide them by blurring the thumbnails and hiding the descriptions of episodes you haven't watched yet.
-You can control when that happens through a dropdown above the episode list.
+You can control when that happens in the extension settings.

 <blockquote>
   <details>